For the Prospective DPT Student

 - Type and extent of community activities

 - We require the full GRE for admission into the program, the Analytical Writing Score and the Quantitative Score will be used in the admission decision.
 You must have a GRE analytical score of at least 3.5 and a Quantitative Score of 28th percentile (29% will be required for the 2017 application period) or higher to be considered for admission; the GRE verbal scores do not require a minimum threshold.

 Applicants with Foreign Documents

-Domestic applicants applying with transcripts from outside the U.S. must complete at least 8 units of prerequisite course work by the December 2, 2014 deadline and have two (2) references from U.S. or Canadian licensed physical therapists.
-Domestic applicants with foreign transcripts must submit their transcripts by November 1, 2015 to Office of Graduate Studies to allow for verification time.
+Domestic applicants applying with transcripts from outside the U.S. must complete at least 8 units of prerequisite course work by the end of the Fall 2016 semester and have two (2) references from U.S. or Canadian licensed physical therapists.
+Domestic applicants with foreign transcripts must submit their transcripts by October 1, 2016 to Office of Graduate Studies to allow for verification time.
 Information about companies that provide services for assessment of foreign transcripts is available at the website for the Foreign Credentialing Commission on Physical Therapy at www.fccpt.org

 DPT Program Essential Functions and Technical Standards